kacpertopolnicki/lect/README.md

 ```
 and can be moved by holding down the CTRL key and pressing "j" or "k".

+Pressing CTRL and "s" at the same time saves the resulting animations to `temp.mp4` and the resulting audio
+(in this case there is no audio) to "temp.wav".
 To exit the program, focus on the large window and press ESCAPE.

 More tutorial coming soon!